 Data is not revised.

-A series break occurs at the December 2008 quarter, due to a change in the sample.
-The UMR Research sample is 750, the ACNielsen sample is 1000.
-The UMR survey excludes the 15-17 age group, which is included in ACNielsen's survey.
+Series breaks occur at the December 2008 and September 2018 quarters, due to changes in the sample.
+The UMR Research online sample is 1000, the UMR Research telephone sample is 750, and the ACNielsen sample is 1000.
+The UMR surveys excludes the 15-17 age group, which is included in ACNielsen's survey.

 The Reserve Bank receives a confidential report based on the aggregated responses.
 Key survey results are published on the RBNZ website.